rhigginbottom/rhigginbottom.github.io/book.md

 title: "Linear Algebra: Gathering and Sharpening Tools"
 ---

+# Linear Algebra: Gathering and Sharpening Tools

-You should be able to find the latest version of my linear algebra textbook linked here.
-There are three options for format.
+Here are links to the latest version of my linear algebra textbook.
+You may choose from three formats.
 * [HTML](https://rhigginbottom.github.io/labook/)
 * [PDF](la-book-screen.pdf) (for viewing on a screen)
 * [PDF](la-book-print.pdf) (for printing)

-The date for the latest version of the book is 13 May 2024.
+The book was most recently updated on 13 May 2024.

-Please let me know if you have questions.